Wowgorithm/DolceMobileApp/README.md

 ==============

 Android App for Mike Dolce
-Ignore the "Documents" folder completely
+# Ignore the "Documents" folder completely.
+Source code is in the "workspace" folder